networknt/light-doc/content/en/style/light-rest-4j/openapi-security.md

 # request path prefix in skipPathPrefixes.
 enableVerifyJwt: ${openapi-security.enableVerifyJwt:true}

+# Enable the SWT verification flag.
+The SwtVerifierHandler will skip the SWT token verification
+# if this flag is false.
+It should only be set to false on the dev environment for testing
+# purposes.
+If you have some endpoints that want to skip the SWT verification, you can put the
+# request path prefix in skipPathPrefixes.
+enableVerifySwt: ${openapi-security.enableVerifySwt:true}

 # Extract JWT scope token from the X-Scope-Token header and validate the JWT token
 enableExtractScopeToken: ${openapi-security.enableExtractScopeToken:true}